jellyfin/jellyfin.org/docs/general/administration/storage.md

 ### ZFS

-Whilst development is being done on further database providers, in current implementation of Jellyfin Server, the database uses SQLite.
+Whilst development is being done on further database providers, in the current implementation of Jellyfin Server, the database uses SQLite.
 ZFS uses a default record size of `128 K`.
 This is sub-optimal for the SQLite database.

 Ideally, you should use `4 K` or `8 K` for the dataset that contains your Jellyfin Server SQLite database.
 This is easily configured when running Jellyfin Server within a Docker container as you are able to easily change bind mounts and can set various datasets for each path as appropriate.